cyrildbravo/duck-info-tracker/README.md

-# Getting Started with Create React App
+# Duck Info Tracker - A React Web Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This goal of this project is to crowdsource information on how ducks are fed in parks around the world and view all these information in one web application.
+Also, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Pre-requisites
+- NodeJS: node (v16.4.0 or higher) and npm (v7.18.1 or higher)
+- React Developer Tools extension for Chrome
+- VSCode or any code editor you prefer

 ## Available Scripts